 Perhaps even more importantly, testing education solutions will allow us to start culling those with mediocre or missing performance gains.
 To me, probably to most of us, that’s unquestionably good news.
 Better assessments can give us necessary clarity about what’s actually working in classrooms so we can focus on fixing what isn’t and scale what does.

 And while all that may seem like a heavy burden to place on the future of assessment, it’s not any more than we’ve been putting on the back of “test scores.”
 Moreover, that burden isn’t on the future of assessment.
 Assessment technology available and in use today can already do all those things and more.
 The only open questions are when we swap data-driven and adaptive assessment for blunt test scores and how quickly we can shift our focus from where schools and students place on general metrics to using metrics to enhance teaching and learning.

 Dr. Weiss is the featured keynote speaker at the International Association for Computerized Adaptive Testing Conference held on June 10-13 at the University of Minnesota.
 The conference will foster lively discussions and presentations from researchers, leading academics, test developers and school leaders about the best ways to assess learning.
-See the program opens in a new windowhere or at opens in a new windowIACAT.org
+See the program here or visit IACAT.org.

 Dr. David Weiss is widely considered the grandfather of adaptive testing.
 He is the cofounder and chairman of Assessment Systems Corp. and has been doing measurement research at the University of Minnesota for more than 50 years.
 His goal is to eradicate the low-fidelity anachronism that is paper and pencil testing.
 Dr. Weiss is a founding member and President Emeritus of the International Association for Computerized Adaptive testing, and has published hundreds of articles, book chapters, technical reports, and conference presentations.